 Whole School Open Mornings: April and October: whether you are looking for a place in the Junior School, Senior School or for Sixth Form entry, come and see us at Bedstone College.
 Our students will show you around and you can ask them exactly what it is like being in the Bedstone family.
 Meet the staff and the young people in our friendly, non selective school.
 Try the school lunches from our award-winning catering team while you’re here!
 Our next formal open days are Friday 4th October 2019 for the Junior School and Saturday 5th October 2019 for the Junior School, Senior School and Sixth Form.
-For more information and to book your place, please ring 01547 530961 or email firstname.lastname@example.org.
+For more information and to book your place, please ring 01547 530961 or email email@example.com.
 We ask that you please book in advance, so that we can cater for all attendees.

 When it comes to choosing the best school for your children, nothing can replace a personal visit.
 You are welcome at a time to suit you to come and tour the school, meet senior staff and experience Bedstone on a normal working day.
 We highly recommend coming during term time.
 Simply email email@example.com to arrange your visit.
 We can help you with transportation from airports and railway stations and accommodation for your stay.